 As moms, I think we all tend to think our experiences with our children are extraordinary.
 I’m no different.

-If I can bring some hope, education, or empathy to one family or even one person along the way, then I feel every one of my tears, sleepless nights, or hilarious experiences has been worth it all in the end.
+If I can bring some hope, education, insight or empathy to one family or even one person along the way, then I feel every one of my tears, sleepless nights, or hilarious adventures has been worth it all in the end.
 We are all in this parenting thing together, let’s try to help each other out, ya know?